 Meet the Instructor

-Bob Green, a resident of northwest Pennsylvania, has over 30 years of experience in the wine industry where he contributes as a winemaker, an educator, and industry consultant.
-He is the Executive Winemaker for Presque Isle Wine Cellars and works as a consultant to many northeastern United States wineries.
-Bob is a long-time instructor in the Culinary and Wine Institute at Mercyhurst University and in the Viticulture and Enology program at Harrisburg Area Community College.
+Bob Green, a resident of northwest Pennsylvania, has over 40 years of experience in the wine industry where he contributes as a winemaker, an educator, and industry consultant.
+He is currently the Enologist for Arrowhead Wine Cellars and serves as a consultant to many northeastern United States wineries.
+Bob was a long-time instructor in the Hospitality Department at Mercyhurst University and in the Viticulture and Enology program at Harrisburg Area Community College.
 Bob serves as the lead instructor in Penn State’s Winemaking Certificate program.

 Tuition Cost